copperdogma/ai-feed-consolidator9/docs/design.md

    - Add content detail views

 These modifications will transform the starter template into a fully-functional AI Feed Consolidator application that meets all the requirements specified in the project documentation.

+## Authentication

+Authentication is handled using Firebase Authentication, with the following features:

+- Email/password authentication
+- Google authentication
+- JWT tokens for API authentication
+- Firebase Admin SDK for token verification on the server

+### Authentication Flow

+1. Users register or sign in using email/password or Google authentication
+2. Firebase issues a JWT token
+3. The token is passed to the server with each API request
+4. The server verifies the token using Firebase Admin SDK
+5. Resources are only accessible to authenticated users